Maesla/Advanced-Lane-Lines/writeup_template.md

 ![alt text][image1]

-The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).

-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
-Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
-Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

-![alt text][image1]

 ### Pipeline (single images)
 To demostrate the pipeline, I have prepared a code block named as Image Playground (cell #6 and #7), at  [advance\_lane\_lines.ipynb](./advance_lane_lines.ipynb)

+Original Image for test:
 ![alt text][original]

 #### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+The distorsion correction image is calculated by the distorsion matrix and distorsion coefficients calculates in the calibration step.
+With this values, I use **cv2.undistort** in order to undistort the image.

+Here is the result:
 ![alt text][image2]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-In cell #6 and #7 I have tested several thershold methods, but isolated.
+In cell #6 and #7 I have tested several threshold methods, but isolated.
-The final implementation I use can be found at cell #8, named by **Test full Preprocess**
+The final implementation that I use can be found at cell #8, named by **Test full Preprocess**

 I use 3 masks.

-I use 2 color channels.
-I use red channel from RGB color space and saturation channel from HSL color space.
+I use 2 color channels: red channel from RGB color space and saturation channel from HSL color space.
 I also use a sobel x gradient, applied to saturation channel.

 Each mask as its own threshold values.
 Finally, I combine the free masks as: